Apodini/Apodini/Sources/Apodini/Apodini.docc/Advanced/CommunicationPattern/CommunicationPattern.md

 # Communication Pattern

-Communicational patterns and their usage in different client-service protocols.
+Communication patterns and their usage in different client-service protocols.

 <!--